 Yet realists aren’t totally screwed.
 Some studies show that those who have the fewest expectations about the future in general (so neither optimistic or pessimistic) were actually more likely to experience positive growth after trauma.

-How Can Turn Trauma Into Success?
+How Can You Turn Trauma Into Success?

 There are two traits that make it easier to turn trauma into success.
 Both openness to experience and extraversion are associated with post-traumatic growth.